 ITU-T Recommendations on the OTN Transport Plane

 The following table lists all of the known ITU-T Recommendations specifically related to the OTN Transport Plane.
 Many also apply to other types of optical networks.

-TABLE 7-3/OTNT: ITU-T Recommendations on the OTN Transport Plane
+Table 9 – ITU-T Recommendations on the OTN Transport Plane